GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 the Raspberry Pi console font cannot display Unicode characters.
 For this reason, use a Latin-based language such as German or Italian in this step, to test the Media Translation API with your microphone.
-The next sections show how to use the `ar-subs.py` app, which uses the `pygame` library and specific fonts to display output in Hindi and Japanese.
+The next sections show how to use the `ar-subs.py` app, which uses the pygame library and specific fonts to display output in Hindi and Japanese.

 ### Test pygame with an HDMI display

-In this section, you make sure that `pygame` can control the connected HDMI display or projector.
+In this section, you make sure that pygame can control the connected HDMI display or projector.

-Test this by running an example game included in the `pygame` package:
+Test this by running an example game included in the pygame package:

-1. If you have been connected with SSH, you must now switch to the Raspberry Pi's HDMI output console—such as a monitor or a projector connected to the Raspberry Pi's HDMI port—and log in there.
+1. If you have been connected with SSH, switch to the Raspberry Pi's HDMI output console—such as a monitor or a projector connected to the Raspberry Pi's HDMI port—and log in there.